joergrs/cv/index.md

-\>12 Years Experience in engineering and software development with a deep background in testing and automation.
+*\>12 Years Experience in engineering and software development with a deep background in testing and automation*

 ## About me